dennalig/deck/README.md

 # deck
-Unfinished C program to simulate a deck of cards
+C program to simulate a deck of cards